 Dharma – your true nature

-Dharma with a capital ‘D’.
-It is the Self or your real “I” – the silent witness.
-As spiritual teacher and author, Rupert Spira, says: “The discovery that peace, happiness and love are ever-present and completely available to us at every moment of experience, under all conditions, as our own Self, is the most important discovery anyone can make“.
+This is Dharma with a capital ‘D’.
+It is the Self or your true “I” – the silent witness.
+As spiritual teacher Rupert Spira, says: “The discovery that peace, happiness and love are ever-present and completely available to us at every moment of experience, under all conditions, as our own Self, is the most important discovery anyone can make.”

 To paraphrase Vedanta teacher, Christian Leeby, it’s with these four definitions of dharma – balancing your own values with universal values in each unique situation that life presents you with – that is the art of living.

 Every eco-system depends on a delicate balance of all of its parts.
 Observing universal and personal values with a clear sense of conscience is also how we maintain that balance as human beings.
 We contribute to the whole, rather than extract from it.
-We play our part that we have been designated to play.
-And, in doing so, (as the Sufis say) we’ll leave behind us the sweet fragrance of Dharma.
+We play our part that we have been designated to play, nothing more and nothing less.
+And, in doing so, as the Sufis say, we’ll leave behind us the sweet fragrance of Dharma.